machaao/rasa-sample-nlu-bot/README.md

 rasa run actions --actions actions
 ```

-* As a background process:
+* Or as a background process:
 ```
 rasa run actions --actions actions &
 ```